It all started on a cold December night. A war was being waged within me.

-You will want them to go away.
-But the sooner you face them, the sooner you’ll realize that you can handle their fear-mongering.
+You will want the darkness to go away.
+But the sooner you face everything, the sooner you’ll realize that you can handle everything.

 These bouts of fear, pits of depression, or whatever you want to call them, are signs that old baggage is being tossed into the incinerator.